 The growth of the bridge construction market has been correlated with China's increasing investment in infrastructure construction pursuant to government's initiatives in social development and the improvement in bridge construction technology in recent years.
 During the period between 2013 and 2017, the CAGR of total investments in fixed assets for transportation infrastructure in China was 9.0%, while the CAGR of investment in fixed assets for tunnel and bridge construction in China was 11.5%.
-It is expected that with the introduction of various new government policies in relation to infrastructure development, such as the "13th Five Year Plan" and the "Belt and Road" Initiative, more bridges will be built and significant investment will be deployed in the transportation infrastructure construction is forecasted to grow at a CAGR of 5.5%; and (b) tunnel and bridge construction is forecasted to grow at a CAGR of 5.5%; and 2022; and the total length of highway bridges in China is projected to rise at a CAGR of 6.2% between 2018 and 2022.
+It is expected that with the introduction of various new government policies in relation to infrastructure development, such as the "13th Five Year Plan" and the "Belt and Road" Initiative, more bridges will be built and significant investment will be deployed in the transportation infrastructure sector.
+According to Frost & Sullivan, the fixed assets investment in (a) transportation infrastructure construction is forecasted to grow at a CAGR of 5.5%; and (b) tunnel and bridge construction is forecasted to grow at a CAGR of 10.4% between 2018 and 2022; and the total length of highway bridges in China is projected to rise at a CAGR of 6.2% between 2018 and 2022.